-Jayme Fraser melds people-focused narratives, investigative reporting and interactive graphics to evaluate social and political issues.
-She rarely travels without her camera, documenting adventures throughout the northwest.
+Jayme Fraser melds people-focused narratives, investigative reporting and data analysis to evaluate social and political issues.

 Jayme has covered campaigns, nonprofits, education, wrongful convictions, addiction, criminal justice, religion and governments, ranging from local and state to tribal and federal.
 She texted breaking updates to an editor while teenagers ducked under church pews after hearing gunfire, interviewed a state legislator as he reached into heifers for pregnancy tests, and revealed that executive members of the Houston mayor’s staff used city funds to pay the bills of a nonprofit that later filed for bankruptcy.